-Where you can see Governance in action Greater Manchester Spatial Framework Consultation and Manchester Local Plan Review - Update Greater Manchester Transport Strategy 2040: Draft Delivery Plan (2020-2025) Manchester Family Poverty Strategy 2017- 2020 Strategic Education Partnership Board Social Value C. Defining outcomes in terms of sustainable economic, social, and environmental benefits The Council's How the Council meets these principles Commitment to Good Governance Manchester is collaborating with the other GM authorities to prepare the Greater Manchester Spatial Framework (GMSF).
+Where you can see Governance in action the Greater Manchester provide a Spatial Framework 2037.
+It Consultation and Plan.
+A Manchester Local Plan and March cil will Greater Manchester ship and Transport Strategy 2040: Draft Delivery Plan (2020-2025) e since Manchester Family e and Poverty Strategy 2017- 2020 r schools Strategic Education icy, and Partnership Board y. ent Policy, Social Value that the s.
+The er hour, iers.
+C. Defining outcomes in terms of sustainable economic, social, and environmental benefits The Council's How the Council meets these principles Commitment to Good Governance Manchester is collaborating with the other GM authorities to prepare the Greater Manchester Spatial Framework (GMSF).
 This document will provide a policy framework to guide development across the City Region up to 2037.
 It will also provide a context for the preparation of Manchester's Local Plan.
 A consultation on the second draft GMSF is running between January and March 2019.
 To enable a coordinated approach to transport investment, the Council will work with other GM authorities, GMCA, the Local Enterprise Partnership and TfGM to deliver the Greater Manchester Transport Strategy 2040.
 An updated Family Poverty Strategy for Manchester has been in place since September 2017, supporting the aim of becoming a more progressive and equitable city.
-The Council is part of a Strategic Education Partnership, working with schools and local businesses to promote economic growth, reduce dependency, and help people gain the skills needed to access rewarding jobs in the city. which sets out ethical trade practices and the ethical core objectives that the council will deliver through commissioning and procurement activities.
+The Council is part of a Strategic Education Partnership, working with schools and local businesses to promote economic growth, reduce dependency, and help people gain the skills needed to access rewarding jobs in the city.
+The Council considers Social Value and follows an Ethical Procurement Policy, which sets out ethical trade practices and the ethical core objectives that the Council will deliver through commissioning and procurement activities.
 The Council pays at least the Manchester Living Wage (MLW) of £8.75 per hour, and commends the adoption of the MLW to its contractors and suppliers.
+C. Defining outcomes i The Council's Commitment to Good Governance ۶ ۱ ς.